-If you’re an aspiring athlete, undertaking a weight loss journey, or trying to get swole, then you’ve likely wondered, “Do supplements work?”
+Whether you’re an aspiring athlete, a seasoned weightlifter, or undertaking a weight loss journey, you’ve likely wondered, “Do supplements work?”

 As a trained scientist and a former USA Rugby Player, the short answer to this question is – a select few of them do.

-However, if you are training on a regular basis and are looking to squeeze out those extra gains that can be achieved through supplement use, then what products, if any, are beneficial to take?
+For those of you who do train on a regular basis and are looking to squeeze out those few extra gains that can be achieved through supplement use, then what products, if any, are beneficial to take?

-When consuming items that fall into these categories, the ones that facilitate nutrient timing around your workout window will give you a big “bang for your buck.”
+Typically, the ones that facilitate nutrient timing around your workout window are generally the ones that will give you a big “bang for your buck.”

 1. Whey Protein (Post Workout)